 Evidence suggests there are five steps we can all take to improve our mental wellbeing.

-If you approach them with an open mind and try them, you can judge the results yourself.
+If you approach them with an open mind and try them out, you can judge the results yourself.

-- Take notice.
-Be more aware of the present moment, including your feelings and thoughts, your body and the world around you.
-Some people call this awareness “mindfulness”, and it can positively change the way you feel about life and how you approach challenges.
-Learn more in Awareness for mental wellbeing.
+- be mindful – be more aware of the present moment, including your feelings and thoughts, your body and the world around you.
+Some people call this awareness "mindfulness", and it can positively change the way you feel about life and how you approach challenges.
+Learn more in Mindfulness for mental wellbeing.